“Minoxidil works by prolonging the ‘growth’ phase of hair follicles, which means your hair spends more time growing and less time shedding.”

 What’s the deal with Minoxidil?

 According to our many hours of research, not only is Minoxidil proven to work, it is the only topical hair loss treatment that is proven to work.
 (Side note: Finasteride is also proven to work, however it’s not a topical treatment.
 Hence why we say that Minoxidil is the only proven topical treatment.)
-There are numerous scientific studies that support the effectiveness of Minoxidil in slowing, stopping and in some cases reversing hair loss.
+There are numerous scientific studies that support the effectiveness of high-strength Minoxidil in slowing, stopping and in some cases reversing hair loss.
 We’ve summarised some of the findings later on in this article, in case you want to do a deep dive.

 Scientists believe that Minoxidil works by prolonging the Anagen or ‘growth’ phase of hair follicles, which means your hair spends more time growing and less time shedding.
 That’s right, your hair goes through phases – we’ve got an article about that here.